-- Exceptional Needs Department, which is comprised of 4 classes
+- Special Needs Department, which is comprised of 5 classes

-(for students with mild – moderate learning challenges) and a Resource Room.
+(for students with mild – moderate learning challenges) along with two (2) Intermediate Classes and a Resource Room.

 Liberty Preparatory School’s curriculum is broad based, well-balanced, and in keeping with the National Curriculum.
 The Abeka Curriculum is also used in some of the classes.
 We currently maintain an overall academic average of 86% in the Junior School and Kinder Department.
 In addition, 75% of our graduates are placed in Traditional High Schools each year.
 The other 25% are usually placed in private institutions and specialized schools.